CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 You must run either:

-* Grafana Dashboards provided by Polygon.
+* Grafana Dashboards provided by Candle.
 See GitHub repository: [Matic-Jagar setup](https://github.com/vitwit/matic-jagar).
 * Or your own monitoring tools for the [validator](/docs/validate/glossary#validator) and [sentry](/docs/validate/glossary#sentry) nodes.

 #### Keep an ETH balance